xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 * Pulse current, detection threshold, polarity control, temperature monitoring via I2C

 ### Power Supply
-Screw-terminal on the left side
+Screw terminal on the left side
 * DC 36V, 4.2A minimum

-If below 4.2A, uC might reset accidentally at high-power setting.
+If the power supply is below 4.2 A, the microcontroller might reset accidentally at high-power setting.
-Above 4.2A should be fine, but too much output (e.g. 10A) will increase the damage in case of firmware bug.
+Above 4.2 A should be fine, but too much output (e.g. 10 A) will increase the damage in case of firmware bug.

 ### Indicators